-Planet Calypso was a free-range world so I had not trouble jumping into the role of explorer.
-I wanted to look around.
-I picked up a starter armored suit and a weapon from one of the player terminals and went hunting.
-After a few days of exploring, getting killed and hunting odd-looking creatures, I learned there were no quests of missions.
-I was a bit disappointed.
-I had been familiar with those in Star Wars Galaxies and World of Warcraft.
+Planet Calypso was a free-range world so I had no trouble jumping into the role of explorer.
+I definitely wanted to look around.
+I picked up a starter suit of armor and a weapon from one of the player terminals and immediately went hunting.
+After a few days of exploring, getting killed and hunting odd-looking creatures, I learned there were no quests or missions.
+I found that a bit disappointing.
+I had been familiar with missions and quests in Star Wars Galaxies and World of Warcraft.
 Not a problem though.
-I was there to learn more about making money but enjoyed the gameplay.
+I was there to learn more about making money and, I enjoyed the gameplay.

-I spent more time dabbling in crafting, shopping, hunting and and a lot more exploring and, getting killed by creatures.
-They were more powerful than I had any place to go up against.
+I spent time dabbling in little of everything, crafting, shopping, hunting and and a lot more exploring and, getting killed by creatures.
+These creatures were more powerful than I had any place to go up against.
 I even joined a guild at one point.

 Wealth is held by those that own property

 One thing I learned from both Second Life and Entropia Universe is that the bulk of the wealth was made by those that owned virtual real estate.
 The very first millionaire in the virtual world was Anshe Chung.
 She made her first $1M USD in 2006 in Second Life.
 She built quite a virtual real estate empire.
 There are many articles written about her.
 Read this one on Fortune.